PlayStation 5 price: How does Sony choose what to charge?

 Companies struggle to tighten out the slack in their supply chains, but that is complicated logistical work that requires a lot of upfront spending as well.
 And it comes with a risk of failing to meet demand, which may force you to pay for speedier shipping options.
 Sony is doing just that by stocking Delta flights with PlayStation 5s, but this is significantly more expensive than sea-based cargo ships.

-New console hardware also come with growing pains.
+New console hardware also comes with growing pains.
 That means failures for finished products, but it also means low yields for those SOCs.
 Taiwan-based TSMC etches the SOCs for AMD, Sony, and Microsoft onto giant wafers.
 They then must cut the SOCs out of that wafer like slicing apart a tray of brownies.
-But companies pay TSMC for the entire wafer, and a Japanese report from yesterday claims that only 50% of the SOCs on certain wafers are usable in PlayStation 5s.
-Sony’s going to have to eat the cost of the unused SOCs.
+But companies pay TSMC for the entire wafer, and a Japanese Bloomberg report from yesterday claims that only 50% of the SOCs on certain wafers are usable in PlayStation 5s.
+Sony is going to have to eat the cost of the unused SOCs.

 For its part, a Sony spokesperson commented to GamesBeat on the Bloomberg story: